 - 1. The Context: Briefly identify the key features of the dilemma - 2.
 The Dilemma: Briefly identify the value tensions involved in the dilemma - 3.
-The Actual Solution (if any): Describe what was done to resolve the dilemma. - 4.
-The Ideal Solution: Describe what you think the ideal solution is.
-If the ideal solution was the actual solution explain why it was ideal.
-If the actual solution was not ideal or the dilemma has not been resolved, then articulate what would be the ideal solution and why it would be ideal. - 5.
+The Perspectives: Briefly identify the various stakeholders and their values. - 4.
+The Actual Execution (if any): Describe the dilemma solution.
+How was it communicated and implemented?
+Were there any unintended consequences? - 5.
+The Ideal Execution: Describe what you think the ideal solution would have been.
+If the ideal solution was the actual solution explain why it was ideal. - 6.
 Key Principle: Identify a key principle that will guide your future approach to ethical dilemmas.

-Moral Inspiration, Moral Courage, Moral Channels, and Moral Pitfalls
+Adam Galinsky Moral Inspiration, Moral Courage, Moral Channels, and Moral Pitfalls